srlabs/phink/book/src/CAMPAIGN.md

 ### 2. Generate seeds (optionnal but highly recommended)

-The `phink generate-seed` command is an optional but powerful feature that enhances your fuzzing experience by generating initial seeds from your existing unit and end-to-end (E2E) tests.
+The `cargo run -- generate-seed` command is an optional but powerful feature that enhances your fuzzing experience by generating initial seeds from your existing unit and end-to-end (E2E) tests.

 #### What it Does

-`phink generate-seed` executes the unit tests and E2E tests of your ink! smart contract, extracting seeds based on executed messages.
+`cargo run -- generate-seed` executes the unit tests and E2E tests of your ink! smart contract, extracting seeds based on executed messages.
 These seeds are saved in the `corpus/` directory, which highly helps to reach good coverage, as long as you have good tests.
 **Therefore, we encourage to have good and various unit-tests and E2E tests in your contract.**